Q4B Inventories Hitting The Mark

 He was particularly impressed by the extent to which the results allowed him to adapt his teaching to the specific needs of his students.

 He said: “As an instructor, the big benefit of using a concept inventory is that it allows me to tailor my upcoming lectures around the knowledge that the students already have, (or don’t have!)”

 “For example, in a concept inventory run at the beginning of the present semester, my students were able to identify that genetic variation exists between organisms, but struggled to understand how that variety came to be.”

 “Knowing this, I spent less lecture time trying to convince them about the genetic variation between organisms, but more time explaining how that variation came to be.”

-As well as aiding students by allowing instructors to design class-specific lesson plans, Q4B’s concept inventories have proved useful to students by giving them an idea of where certain gaps lie in their knowledge, and to what extent they are confident in ruling out common misconceptions held by their peers.
+As well as aiding students by allowing instructors to design class-specific lesson plans, Q4B’s concept inventories proved useful to students by giving them an idea of where certain gaps lie in their knowledge, and to what extent they are confident in ruling out common misconceptions held by their peers.

-And, critically, this has often prompted them to explore things in more detail than was previously the case.
+And, critically, this often prompted them to explore things in more detail than was previously the case.

 “Working on the questions was one of the best parts of my undergraduate experience,” explained Michael Fenrich, a recent UBC graduate who completed a directed studies module assessing the impact of inventory questions on student learning in a third-year laboratory skills course.